 But regardless of whether you’re looking to open an account for yourself, a foundation, trust, or a company, you need to ensure you find the right bank and the right banker to match your objectives… and with that, we can help.

-If you would like help sorting out your banking options, or you’re struggling with the account opening process, or you’re simply overwhelmed by the mountains of information available online, we can help.
+If you want help sorting out your banking options, or you’re struggling with the account opening process, we can help.

 When you join GlobalBanks, you’ll get instant access to our entire archive of Banking Intelligence Reports.
 These include proven strategies for opening accounts.
 We also share contact information for specific banks and bankers.
 And to make sure you don’t waste time, we will also provide details on each bank’s preferences, sensitivities, and more.